Can I have the 30% ruling if I start my own business?

 business.gov.nl/guides-for-doing-business/starting-a-business-or-carrying-out-an-assignment/general-guide-for-starting-a-business-in-the-netherlands/

 The Chamber of Commerce (KvK) has an English language section on its website which provides comprehensive information about setting up and developing a business in the Netherlands.
-You can also take advantage of the KvK’s Starter Centre to speak with a free advisor.
-The KvK organises workshops for starters.
-Information can be found on their website (in Dutch only): www.kvk.nl/evenementen/
+You can also take advantage of the KvK’s Advice Team to speak with a free advisor.

 The Startup Officers Network comprises officers who work for ministries, large municipalities, provinces and other government organisations and who serve as points of access for start-ups who want to cooperate with the government.

-For information on the Dutch government particular focus on support for innovating and ambitious businesses see:
+For information on the Dutch government supports for innovating and ambitious businesses see:

 www.government.nl/topics/enterprise-and-innovation/the-government-supports-entrepreneurs